The Secret to Making a Good First Impression - According to Science

 Achieving this kind of smile might not be as easy as you may think.
 For this reason, it doesn’t hurt to practice it in front of the mirror so you can achieve a natural, empathetic, and friendly expression.

 In conclusion, always remember that the mechanics of the first impression go way beyond a greeting or a handshake.
 In fact, as we mentioned earlier, you have between nine seconds and two minutes to captivate someone.
-Therefore, don’t hesitate to employ an open look and a sincere smile.It might interest you...
+Therefore, don’t hesitate to maintain an open look and a sincere smile.It might interest you...